Andree226/Edutalk-CapstoneProject/README.md

 ## Machine Learning Progress
 1. Creating and searching Dataset
+2. Learn and analyze the dataset
-2. Creating our own model and improving pretrained model
+3. Creating our own model and improving pretrained model
-3. Evaluating the loss and accuracy of the model
+4. Evaluating the loss and accuracy of the model
-4. Deploying the model
+5. Deploying the model

-## Machine Learning Objective
+## Machine Learning Objectives
 1. Creating model for mentor recommender system
 2. Creating model for video recommender system
 3. Creating model for video classification to generate uploaded video's tag